 This course explores the nature and diversity of microorganisms by considering their structural, functional, ecological and taxonomic relationships.
 Major topics include microbial structure and growth, metabolism, environmental and ecological interactions, viruses, genetics and representative prokaryotic groups.
 Three lectures and one three-hour laboratory period per week.
-(Prerequisite: BIO120)
+(Prerequisite: Minimum grade of C- in BIO120)